Get advice and support about the rising costs of doing business on the Find Business Support website.

 • processed in line with the rights of individuals

-The use of sensitive information - including information that might be disclosed during a criminal records check - is more tightly controlled.
+The use of sensitive information such as race, ethnic background and health - including information that might be disclosed during a criminal records check - is more tightly controlled and employers need to take extra care.

 There are some guidelines you should keep in mind in relation to pre-employment checks.
 You should: